 If you've been to Knoxville in the springtime, you know that's when Knoxville blooms.
 We have lazy lake-filled summers, beautiful fire-pit filled falls, and mostly mild winters that all have a natural appeal of their own.
 But in the spring you can witness an explosion of color, variety of texture in the landscape, and the sweet blend of floral scents in the air punctuated throughout the city by the pink and white blooms of our Dogwood Trees.

 While fall in East TN is all about the natural beauty of changing leaves, spring is all about the blooming Dogwood Trees and other blossoming foliage found along our nationally recognized Dogwood Trails.
-Marked by painted pink stripes on the street, the 12 Dogwood Trails are spread through all parts of the city in neighborhoods that represent the community pride that abounds here.
+Marked by painted pink stripes on the street, there are 13 Dogwood Trails that cover over 90 miles in neighborhoods across the city of Knoxville.
 The first trails were founded in 1955 by like-minded citizens who were eager to promote the natural beauty found in our region and those same trails still flourish today bidding visitors to walk, bike, and drive through them.

 March, April, and May are full of events produced by a myriad of great organizations that represent the vibrancy of our culture.
 In fact, the same organization responsible for the Dogwood Trails produces some of the largest events in the spring and they provide a great snapshot of the diversity of offerings you may encounter when visiting our mid-sized city with a big personality.